DemonRevoked/TheDigitalHeist/challenges/exp-02-riosradio/CREATOR_GUIDE.md

 ## Validation steps (creator)
 ### Container startup
-- SSH exposed on host port `2222`.
+- SSH exposed on host port `2227` (chosen to avoid collision with other SSH challenges in the root compose).

 ### Cron active
 - Ensure cron is running.
 The container starts cron in the entrypoint.